artymowicz/hamiltonian-learning/README.md

 - `./caches/` is where cached thermal states (in purified MPS form) and expectation values are stored

-- `./runs/` is where results are saved
+- `./runs/` is where results of tester.py are saved